WHOLESALE LIST

 On a recent visit I was told of his new project in conjunction with George Price of Mayland vineyard, a blackcurrant farming family that had planted 1.2 hectares of vines, no-till farming without herbicides or pesticides.
 Dave & George have decided to team up, Dave making the wines with George's fruit.
 We are delighted to start distributing these wines, some of the most impressive we have tasted from these shores.

 Pinot Noir, Pinot Meunier, Johhaniter & Pinot Gris.
 A delicious delicate rose.
-The grapes were macerated whole bunch for 10 days.
+This new bottling is a blend of 2023 & 2024 - in 2023 grapes were macerated whole bunch for 10 days.
 Then pressed and fermented in 600L egg and Stainless steel.
-This is aromatic, juicy and fresh with a bright acidity that makes it perfect for the summer months, we will be putting some in keg too, if you're interested please get in touch.

 KNIGHTON, POWYS, WALES